dmukasa/QuantumDock/README.md

 # QuantumDock
 Code for the QuantumDock publication.
 This python wrapper can be utilized to generate stable dimers between two molecules of ones choice.
+Use of this package requires Orca is installed.
+For quick use it should be installed in the QuantumDock directory with the path QuantumDock/ORCA/Orca421/.
+The only reuired files in this directory are "orca_ndoint" "orca_scf" "orca_util" and "orca" from the orca software package.
+ORCA downloads can be found here https://orcaforum.kofo.mpg.de/app.php/dlext/?cat=10